richie0866/Rostruct/docs/getting-started/publishing-your-project.md

 ## Loading Rostruct

-In the retriever, you can load Rostruct in two ways: through an HTTP request, or through Rostruct's source code.
+In the retriever, you can load Rostruct in two ways: with an HTTP request, or from Rostruct's source code.
 Each option has its pros and cons, so choose whichever one best fits your project.

 ### with HTTP GET <small>recommended</small> { data-toc-label="with HTTP GET" }

-If you prefer a more quick and concise way to load Rostruct, you can load through an HTTP request.
+If you prefer a quick and concise way to load Rostruct, you can load it with an HTTP request.

-To do this, you should first pick a release from the [GitHub Releases page](https://github.com/richie0866/Rostruct/releases/latest).
-Once you've done that, you can copy the **tag version** and paste it as `TAG_VERSION_HERE` in this code:
+To do this, you should pick a release from the [GitHub Releases page](https://github.com/richie0866/Rostruct/releases/latest), and copy the **tag version** to `TAG_VERSION_HERE` in this code:

 ```lua hl_lines="3"
 local Rostruct = loadstring(game:HttpGetAsync(